 GETTING CONNECTED SESSIONS: Whether you have been attending this church for five years or five Sundays, if you would like to know more about the United Methodist denomination and this local congregation, please join us for the next Getting Connected Sessions.
-The next set will start March 3rd and run March 10th & 17th.
+The next set will start May 5th and runs May 12th & 19th.
 Classes are during the Sunday School hour at 9:40 a.m. in the Parlor.
 Feel free to drop in and join.
-Please contact Kimberly in the church office at (931) 484-3537or email@example.com sign up or for more information.
+Please contact Kimberly in the church office at (931) 484-3537 or firstname.lastname@example.org to sign up or for more information

 • BECOMING A STEPHEN MINISTER—For those who want to come alongside and support others in a more intentional way, we provide training to become a Stephen Minister.
 Through the 50 hours of training, you will receive practical, hands-on learning and resources to provide Christ-centered care and meet the emotional and spiritual needs of others.
 You will use the skills you learn not only in your caring ministry but also in your relationships with family, friends, and coworkers.
 You will always be helped and supported in your ministry by our team of Stephen Leaders who will help you to grow as you help others.
 Being a Stephen Minister may be one of the most rewarding opportunities you will ever embrace.

 • WHO ARE STEPHEN MINISTERS?—At Crossville FUMC, we have compassionate individuals who are trained to help us when we encounter relationship challenges, loss, and a myriad of things that can throw our lives into a tailspin.
 A Stephen Minister is a caring individual who can help us navigate our present situation.
 They are someone who will come alongside and walk with us who will give understanding and encouragement to provide stability, hope, and Biblical principles to help us through the storm.